 - It feels like nothing you do makes a difference or is appreciated at all.

 Don’t let burnout disables you permanently.
-Talk to your mental healthcare professional or call Life Path Health’s 24-hour helpline at 072 7900 506.
+Talk to your Mental Health Professional or call Life Path Health’s 24/7 HELPLINE at 072 7900 506.